-Anesthesia Compliance Consultants has summarized the major provisions of the HIPAA Omnibus Rule, which will be effective March 26, 2013 with a compliance date of September 23, 2013.
-This will affect anesthesia practices in many ways.
+The HIPAA Omnibus Bill is here and Anesthesia Compliance Consultants summarized the major provisions of the HIPAA Omnibus Rule, which will be effective March 26, 2013.
+Consequently, the compliance date will be September 23, 2013.
+This will affect anesthesia practices in many wa

-2. Final rule adopting changes to the HIPAA Enforcement Rule to incorporate the increased and tiered civil money penalty structure provided by the HITECH Act, originally published as an interim final rule.
+2. Of interest it creates changes to the HIPAA Enforcement Rule to incorporate the increased and tiered civil money penalty structure provided by the HITECH Act, originally published as an interim final rule.

-3. Final rule on Breach Notification for Unsecured PHI under the HITECH Act, which replaces the breach notification rule’s “harm” threshold with a more objective standard and supplants an interim final rule.
+3. In addition it makes changes to Breach Notification for Unsecured PHI under the HITECH Act, which replaces the breach notification rule’s “harm” threshold with a more objective standard and supplants an interim final rule.

-4. Final rule modifying the HIPAA Privacy Rule as required by the Genetic Information Nondiscrimination Act (GINA) to prohibit most health plans from using or disclosing genetic information for underwriting purposes, which was published as a proposed rule in 2009.
+4. Finally, it modifies the HIPAA Privacy Rule as required by the Genetic Information Nondiscrimination Act (GINA) to prohibit most health plans from using or disclosing genetic information for underwriting purposes, which was published as a proposed rule in 2009.

-Anesthesia Compliance Consultants will send out a series of newsletters to help you understand the ramifications of the new rule that you must be prepared for with changes to Business Associate Agreements, Breach Notification and increased monetary fines and penalties for violations.
+The HIPAA Omnibus Bill is here and Anesthesia Compliance Consultants will send out a series of newsletters.
+As a result these will help you understand the ramifications of the new rule.
+Most importantly, you must understand the changes to Business Associate Agreements, Breach Notification and increased monetary fines and penalties for violations.